venk404/Student-Mangement-Api/README.md

   make all
 ```

-__If you don't have make, then follow the steps below:-__
+## Manual Execution Instructions

+To run the application manually, follow these steps:

-2) Create a virtual environment and activate it:
+2) Create and activate a virtual environment:

 ```bash
   python -m venv venv